 If you use them sparingly, you’re likely to have pills left over.
-It’s critical to dispose of them properly; government figures show that 75 percent of opioid misuse starts with people taking drugs that were originally prescribed for someone else.
+It’s critical to dispose of them properly.
+Opioid misuse often starts with people taking drugs that were originally prescribed for someone else, she says.
 This is often a family member, friend or roommate.

 Don’t throw them in the trash, where they could be found and used.
 Don’t flush them down the toilet, since that can contaminate the water supply.

-UNC Health Care offers locations where people can drop off unused medication.
+UNC Health Care offers locations where you can drop off unused medication.

 MedSafe boxes are located at:

-- UNC Hillsborough Outpatient Pharmacy – Lobby Level, Hillsborough Hospital
+- UNC Hospitals Hillsborough Outpatient Pharmacy – Lobby Level, Hillsborough Hospital

-- UNC Medical Center Central Outpatient Pharmacy – Lobby Level, N.C.
+- UNC Hospitals Central Chapel Hill Outpatient Pharmacy – Lobby Level, N.C.
 Cancer Hospital

-- UNC Medical Center Employee Pharmacy – Lobby Level, N.C.
+- UNC Hospitals Employee Pharmacy – Lobby Level, N.C.
 Memorial Hospital

 - UNC HospitalsAmbulatory Care Center Outpatient Pharmacy – 3rd floor, Ambulatory Care Center